dendronhq/handbook/handbook/handbook.people.remote-work.md

 When sending messages to team members, the expectations for all messages is that they are async[^async], meaning that the other person has at least **12h** or more to respond.

-If you need to send a synchronous[^sync] message, be considerate of people's hours of availability [^hours] and add a `!sync` after the message.
+If you need to send a synchronous[^sync] message, be considerate of people's hours of availability [^hours] and add a `#sync` after the message.

 ```
-@kevin the latest release needs to be rolled back because of a bug in lookup !sync
+@kevin the latest release needs to be rolled back because of a bug in lookup #sync
 ```

 Synchronous messages should be reserved for when you need immediate feedback.
 Some examples of good use cases: